snipsco/paillier-libraries-benchmarks/README.md

 All code has been tested on macOS and Google GCE (Ubuntu), some also on Raspberry Pis and mobile phones.

 Each subdirectory contains notes regarding specific installation and running.
-[Setup instructions for a blank Google GCE instance](README-GCE.md) are also available.
+[Setup instructions for a blank Google GCE instance](README-GCE.md) and [Running Rust+Ramp test on phones](README-Dinghy.md) are also available.